treeverse/lakeFS/docs/reference/cli.md

 {:.no_toc}

 ```
   -d, --default-branch string     the default branch of this repository (default "main")
   -h, --help                      help for create
+      --skip-accessibility-test   skip accessability check between lakeFS and the underlying storage
 ```